AdobeDocs/experience-manager-desktop-app.en/help/using.md

 * File status is **[!UICONTROL Edited locally]**: Such assets are modified locally and the changes remain to the uploaded to AEM server.
 After you upload, the status changes to [!UICONTROL Available locally].
 See [edit assets](using.md#edit-assets-upload-updated-assets).

-* File status is **[!UICONTROL Editing conflict]**: If an asset is modified by you and other users, the app indicates that an editing conflict has occured.
+* File status is **[!UICONTROL Editing conflict]**: If you and other users modify an asset simultaneously, the app indicates that an editing conflict has occurred.
 The app also provides options to retain or discard your changes.
 See [how to avoid editing conflicts](using.md#adv-workflow-collaborate-avoid-conflicts).

 * File status is **[!UICONTROL Modified remotely]**: The app indicates if an asset that you have downloaded is changed on the AEM server.
 The app also provides the option to download the latest version and update your local copy.
 See [how to avoid editing conflicts](using.md#adv-workflow-collaborate-avoid-conflicts).

 * **Check-out**: If you are editing a file or intend to edit a file, you toggle the status to check out.
 It adds a lock icon on the asset in the app and AEM web interface.
-The lock icons indicates to other users to avoid simultaneously editing the same asset as it leads to an editing conflict.
+The lock icon indicates to other users to avoid simultaneously editing the same asset as it leads to an editing conflict.

 * **Check-in**: Mark the asset as safe for other users to edit without causing an editing conflict.
 When you upload your changes, the lock icon is automatically removed.
 Toggling the check-in status also removes the lock icon though it is recommended to not manually check in without uploading the changes.
 If you discard your changes, then manually toggle the check-in.